discindo/newscatcheR/README.md

 #>                                                            feed_entries$item_title
 #> 1                                                   Build your own PaaS in minutes
 #> 2       GnuTLS: TLS 1.3 session resumption works without master key, allowing MITM
-#> 3      Container technologies at Coinbase: Why Kubernetes is not part of our stack
+#> 3                                   Scaling and Developer Productivity at Coinbase
 #> 4                                                        Formal Systems in Biology
+#> 5                        Apple Plans to Announce Move to Its Own Mac Chips at WWDC
+#> 6                                         A Peek Inside the Erlang Compiler (2012)
-#> 5                               Faster than radix sort: Kirkpatrick-Reisch sorting
+#> 7                               Faster than radix sort: Kirkpatrick-Reisch sorting
-#> 6                         How to Reverse-Engineer a Satellite TV Smart Card (2008)
-#> 7                                                                  Metafont (1984)
 #> 8                 Pycopy – a minimalist and memory-efficient Python implementation
+#> 9                         How to Reverse-Engineer a Satellite TV Smart Card (2008)
+#> 10                                                                 Metafont (1984)
-#> 9          Potential organized fraud in ACM/IEEE computer architecture conferences
+#> 11         Potential organized fraud in ACM/IEEE computer architecture conferences
-#> 10                      Text for Proofing Fonts: A Farewell to the Quick Brown Fox
+#> 12                      Text for Proofing Fonts: A Farewell to the Quick Brown Fox
+#> 13     Container technologies at Coinbase: Why Kubernetes is not part of our stack
-#> 11               Repetition and Learning – misconceptions about effective studying
+#> 14               Repetition and Learning – misconceptions about effective studying
-#> 12                      How the Magic: The Gathering Color Wheel Explains Humanity
-#> 13    IBM no longer offers general purpose facial recognition or analysis software
+#> 15    IBM no longer offers general purpose facial recognition or analysis software
+#> 16                      How the Magic: The Gathering Color Wheel Explains Humanity
+#> 17                        Coordination Problems: What It Takes to Change the World
-#> 14         Show HN: A library to add a command promp (and telnet) to your programs
+#> 18         Show HN: A library to add a command promp (and telnet) to your programs
-#> 15                        Coordination Problems: What It Takes to Change the World
-#> 16     Israeli Startups Unique Engine Bringing Power to a Remote Philippine Island
-#> 17 Wuhan hospital traffic, search engine data indicate virus activity in Fall 2019
-#> 18                            Show HN: Watch what files any Linux process accesses
+#> 19                            Show HN: Watch what files any Linux process accesses
-#> 19                Bill Thurston's answer to “What's a mathematician to do?”
+#> 20                Bill Thurston's answer to “What's a mathematician to do?”
 (2010)
-#> 20                              The Al Jaffee / Mad Magazine Fold-In Effect in CSS
+#> 21                              The Al Jaffee / Mad Magazine Fold-In Effect in CSS
-#> 21                            Questions Answered by Donald E. Knuth (2001) [video]
+#> 22                            Questions Answered by Donald E. Knuth (2001) [video]
-#> 22                                 Rich-markdown-editor: react Dropbox Paper clone
+#> 23                                 Rich-markdown-editor: react Dropbox Paper clone
-#> 23                               The “Majority Illusion” in Social Networks (2016)
+#> 24                               The “Majority Illusion” in Social Networks (2016)
-#> 24                                                 Formalizing Text Editors in Coq
+#> 25     Israeli Startups Unique Engine Bringing Power to a Remote Philippine Island
-#> 25                                               “Pain Is the Only School-Teacher”
+#> 26                                               “Pain Is the Only School-Teacher”
-#> 26  Amazon sues former AWS marketing VP Brian Hall after he takes Google Cloud job
+#> 27  Amazon sues former AWS marketing VP Brian Hall after he takes Google Cloud job
+#> 28                     The path toward mastery: How to become an expert in a field
-#> 27 Tesorio is hiring Managers and Engineers.
+#> 29 Tesorio is hiring Managers and Engineers.
 Join our distributed engineering team
-#> 28                     The path toward mastery: How to become an expert in a field
-#> 29                       Apple Plans to Announce Move to Its Own Mac Chips at WWDC
 #> 30                                        Transcribed police scanners in real-time
 ```